 Removal through oxidation:

-When using ozone or other oxidation agents the arsenic removal can occur parallel to iron removal and demanganisation in one single filter stage.
-The arsenic is oxidised in this case to arsenate which is held back in the filter.
-The arsenate is removed from the filter bed during filter reverse-flushing with iron slurry and manganese.
+Using ozone or other strong oxidizing agents, arsenic removal can be done parallel to deferrization and demanganization in one filter stage.
+In this case, the arsenite is oxidised into arsenate which is held back in the filter.
+Arsenic has a strong affinity for iron and attaches to iron hydroxide.
+The arsenate is removed from the filter bed during filter reverse flushing with iron sludge and manganese.
+If there is no iron in the water, it may be necessary to dose flocculants containing iron.

 Removal through adsorption:

-Alternatively, filtration via adsorbing filter materials such as granulated iron hydroxide (GIH) is possible.
-In this process, arsenic agglomerates at the GIH material.
-Before adsorption iron and manganese have to be removed completely from the water.
-Adsorption filters cannot be rinsed.
-When exhausted the material has to be replaced completely.
-Adsorption filters are as a rule designed for two to three years service life.
+Filtration via adsorbing filter materials such as granulated iron hydroxide (GIH) is possible for small quantities.
+In this process, arsenic agglomerates on the GIH material.
+However, before adsorption iron and manganese must be completely removed from the water.
+Adsorption filters cannot be flushed.
+Once exhausted, the material must be completely replaced.
+As a rule, adsorption filters are designed for a service life or two to three years.

 Removal through precipitation:

-A further alternative is the precipitation by dosing iron salts before a filter stage.
+Another method is precipitation by dosing iron salts upstream of a filter stage.
 Arsenic then accumulates at the iron sludge similarly to adsorption.
-A disadvantage of this process is the high sludge occurrence that as a rule requires extensive slurry treatment with dewatering and pressing.
+The disadvantage of this process is the large amount of sludge, which usually requires complex sludge treatment with dewatering and pressing.